 Inverted papillomas are nasal tumors that originate in the mucosal membrane of the nasal cavity and paranasal sinuses.

-Papillomas are benign epithelial tumors that grow outward in fingerlike projections.
+Papillomas are benign epithelial tumors that grow outward in fingerlike projections in the nose.
 In inverted papillomas, these projections grow inward and into the underlying bone.
 These tumors are locally aggressive, often recur, and can become malignant (cancerous).

 Squamous cell carcinoma is the most common malignancy associated with inverted papillomas.

 At UPMC, the preferred surgical treatment for inverted papilloma is the Endoscopic Endonasal Approach (EEA).
 This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
+Surgeons can then remove the inverted papilloma.
 Benefits of EEA include:

-Most inverted papillomas can be found during a physical examination of the nasal cavity.
+Most inverted papillomas can be found during a physical examination of the nasal and sinus cavities.
 They have a reddish-grey appearance and may bleed when touched.

 The septum may be bowed by the mass of the inverted papilloma.
 Facial swelling and proptosis (bulging of the eyes) may accompany lesions that have expanded considerably.

 During the physical exam, your doctor will ask about any symptoms you are having.